Kittanning Expedition: Aftermath

 After the destruction of the town, many of its inhabitants returned and erected their wigwams on the ashes of their former homes.
-The town was reoccupied briefly and two of the English prisoners who had attempted to escape with Armstrong's men were tortured to death.
-The Indians then harvested their corn and moved to Fort Duquesne, where they requested permission from the French to resettle further to the west, away from the English.
+The town was reoccupied briefly and two of the British prisoners who had attempted to escape with Armstrong's men were tortured to death.
+The Indians then harvested their corn and moved to Fort Duquesne, where they requested permission from the French to resettle further to the west, away from the British colonists.
 According to Marie Le Roy and Barbara Leininger, many of Kittanning's inhabitants moved to Saucunk, Kuskusky or Muskingum.

 Historian Fred Anderson notes that equivalent raids by Indians on Pennsylvania villages were usually labeled "massacres", and that the Indians considered the expedition to be one.
 The destruction of Kittanning was hailed as a victory in Pennsylvania, and Armstrong was known afterwards as the "Hero of Kittanning".
 He and his men collected the "scalp bounty" that had been placed on Captain Jacobs.
 However, the victory had limitations: the attackers suffered more casualties than they inflicted, and most of the villagers escaped, taking with them almost all of the prisoners that had been held in the village.
 The expedition also probably aggravated the frontier war; subsequent Indian raids that autumn were fiercer than ever.
 The Kittanning Expedition revealed to the village's inhabitants their vulnerability, and many moved to more secure areas.
 A peace faction led by Shingas's brother Tamaqua soon came to the forefront.
-Tamaqua eventually made peace with Pennsylvania in the Treaty of Easton, which enabled the British under General John Forbes to successfully mount an expedition in 1758 that drove the French from Fort Duquesne.
+Tamaqua eventually made peace with Pennsylvania in the Treaty of Easton, which enabled a British force under General John Forbes to successfully mount an expedition in 1758 that drove the French from Fort Duquesne.